EscapedShadows/Actually-Secure-ChatApp/README.md

 # Notes

 - If you are having trouble with the setup, please refer to the [Troubleshooting Guide](https://actuallysecurechatapp.escapedshadows.com/troubleshooting).
-- Please be kind to me; I don’t have much time to develop this project, but I hope someone out there will actually appreciate it. :)
+- Please be kind to me; I dont have much time to develop this project, but I hope someone out there will actually appreciate it. :)

 # Development Plan